Veittech/UnigramAds/README.md

 Depending on the selected network, you need to create an account there beforehand and add an **EXISTING APPLICATION** under telegram.
 Then you need to go through manual moderation there to start showing real ads in your mini app.

- P.S.: [in AdsGram](https://docs.adsgram.ai/publisher/getting-started) you can't use ad blocks until your app is moderated, but [AdSonar](https://docs.adsonar.co/pages/en/integration-guide/introduction) has a test mode.
+ P.S: [in AdsGram](https://docs.adsgram.ai/publisher/getting-started) you can't use ad blocks until your app is moderated, but [AdSonar](https://docs.adsonar.co/pages/en/integration-guide/introduction) has a test mode.

-The `.WithAdNetwork` method specifies the desired ad network that is needed to initialize and display ads through it - `AdsGram` or `AdSonar` are available in this listing **MOMENT OF VERSION 1.0.1**.
-Yes, in the current version of the SDK, you can initialize **ONLY 1 ADVERTISING NETWORK** and then use it.
-In future updates I will expand the functionality to allow you to control the display of ads through the selected network.
+The `.WithAdNetwork` method specifies the ad network that is required to initialize and display ads.
+**IN VERSION 1.0.2 AND LOWER** only `AdsGram` and `AdSonar` are available, possibly others will be added to this list in the future.
+Yes, in the current version of the SDK you can initialize **ONLY ONE AD NETWORK** and then use it.
+In future updates, I will extend the functionality so that you can control the display of ads through the selected network.

 The `.WithTestMode()` method only adjusts the status of showing messages for debug from the SDK.
 Due to peculiarities of test mode initialization of one of the networks, this functionality does not work properly yet.